 Plymouth was the site of the first permanent settlement by Europeans in the region of modern-day New England in the United States.
 It is was established by Pilgrims, also known as the Pilgrim Fathers, who sailed on the Mayflower.
 They were separatist Puritans who had broken away from the Church of England, believing that the Church had not completed the work of the Protestant Reformation.
 Although never officially incorporated, the town was recognized in 1633 as the seat of Plymouth colony, which was absorbed into Massachusetts Bay Colony in 1691.
 The Plymouth Rock is the site where William Bradford and other Pilgrims first set foot on land.

 Founded in 1565, St. Augustine is both America's oldest city AND oldest non-Indigenous settlement in the United States.
-42 years before the English colonized Jamestown and 35 years before the Pilgrims landed at Plymouth Rock, the Spanish established at St. Augustine.
+42 years before the English colonized Jamestown (1607) and 55 years before the Pilgrims landed at Plymouth Rock (1620), the Spanish established St. Augustine in 1565.
 Founded by Pedro Menéndez de Avilés, the city has been nicknamed: ‘Ancient City’ and ‘Old City’".
 It's claimed that The Fountain of Youth Archaeological Park occupies the vicinity where Juan Ponce de Leon first landed.
 St. Augustine started as a Spanish colony, was handed to Britain in a treaty in 1763, returned to the Spanish in 1783 and became part of new U.S. territory in 1821.

 * DISCLAIMER: This website contains affiliate links.
 If you make purchase after clicking a link, we may receive a commission at no cost to you.